Shirakumo/radiance-tutorial/Part 1.md

 (in-package #:plaster)
 ```

-Make sure to reload your ASDF/Quicklisp system cache and load your system.
+Make sure to reload your ASDF/Quicklisp system cache and load your system from the REPL.

 ```common-lisp
 (ql:register-local-projects)